Dynamical Symmetry Indicators for Floquet Crystals: More Details on the 1+1D Inversion-invariant Example

 \subsection{Winding Data}

 A direct visualization of the quantum dynamics for the given FGU $U(k,t)$ is its phase band spectrum $\phi_{m,k}(t)$ of the time-evolution matrix (\eqnref{eq:Floquet_U_1+1D_P}).
-In particular, we focus on the phase bands at two inversion-invariant momenta, which we plot in \figref{fig:1+1D_inver_exp}(c) for $\Phi_k=-\pi$.
+In particular, we focus on the phase bands at two inversion-invariant momenta, which we plot in {\figOneDExp}(c) for $\Phi_k=-\pi$.
 Owing to \eqnref{eq:1+1D_P_k0}, the eigenvectors for the phase bands at $\Gamma/X$ can have definite parties.
 We plan to construct a quantized index that can capture the key information of the quantum dynamics at $\Gamma/X$.
-For this purpose, it turns out to be inconvenient to directly use $U(k,t)$ in \eqnref{eq:Floquet_U_1+1D_P} or phase bands in \figref{fig:1+1D_inver_exp}(c), which are not time-periodic.
+For this purpose, it turns out to be inconvenient to directly use $U(k,t)$ in \eqnref{eq:Floquet_U_1+1D_P} or phase bands in {\figOneDExp}(c), which are not time-periodic.
 We need a periodized version of them.

 The time-periodic return map~\cite{Nathan2015TopoSingClas,Yao2017FloquetTenFold} $U_\epsilon(k,t)$ is what we seek.
 To construct it, we first expand $U(k,T)$ as \eq{ U(k,T)=\sum_{m=1}^2 e^{-\ii\E_{m,k} T} P_{k,m}(T)\ , } where $P_{k,m}(T)$ is the projection matrix given by the eigenvector of $U(k,T)$ for $e^{-\ii\E_{m,k} T}$.
 With the above expression, the return map reads \eq{ U_\epsilon(k,t)=U(k,t) \left[U(k,T)\right]^{-t/T}_\epsilon\ , } where \eq{ \left[U(k,T)\right]^{-t/T}_\epsilon=\sum_{m=1}^2\exp\left[-\frac{t}{T} \log_{\epsilon_{k}}(e^{-\ii\E_{m,k} T}) \right] P_{k,m}(T). } Here $\epsilon_{k}$ serves as the branch cut of the logarithm~\cite{Fruchart2016FloquetTenFold} by requiring $\ii \log_{\epsilon_{k}}(x)\in [\epsilon_{k},\epsilon_{k}+2\pi)$ for all $x\in \U{1}$.
 Throughout this work, we always set the branch cut to be equal to the PBZ lower bound (\ie, $\epsilon=\Phi$) unless specified otherwise.
 Then we have \eq{ \ii \log_{\epsilon_{k}=\Phi_k}(e^{-\ii\E_{m,k} T})= \E_{m,k} T. } Furthermore, \eqnref{eq:1+1D_P_RM_def} shows that $U_{\epsilon=\Phi}(k,t+T)=U_{\epsilon=\Phi}(k,t)$, $U_{\epsilon=\Phi}(k+G,t)=U_{\epsilon=\Phi}(k,t)$ for all reciprocal lattice vectors $G$, and $U_{\epsilon=\Phi}(k,t)$ is a continuous function of $(k,t)\in \dsR\times \dsR$.